Location: Bike Room of Davidson-Wilson. We’re along Dickinson Walk, directly across from the Baird-McClintock front entrance!

 Handlebar volunteers gain useful hands-on experience in bike repair and communication.
 Whether you know a lot about bikes or lack any previous experience, everyone has something to offer.
 If you are just beginning to learn, we encourage you to attend a few workshops or to learn from more experienced volunteers during your shift.
 The Handlebar invites everyone to get involved, whether you are looking to learn, teach, or maybe just make some new friends.
 Official volunteer training workshops are offered once per semester.
 Once you attend, you are a “Handlebar Volunteer” for life and are able to receive all benefits therein.

 The Handlebar is owned and operated by the Dickinson Community, with administrative oversight by CSE.
-Members of the college community can drop off used bikes, bike parts, gear, etc. to The Handlebar Swap Shop for use by others.
-Additionally, Handlebar users can take what they need from the Swap Shop.
+Members of the college community can drop off used bikes, bike parts, gear, etc. to The Handlebar for use by others.
+Additionally, Handlebar users can take what they need from our inventory of bike parts.
 This supports our reuse philosophy and helps keep our budget low.
 New and consumable parts are supported in part by CSE and in part by donations made to The Handlebar program.

-The bikes and parts donated to the Swap Shop and repaired and rebuilt into high quality used bikes.
+The bikes and parts donated to The Handlebar are repaired and rebuilt into high quality used bikes.
 These bikes provide learning opportunities for our users and volunteers, but more importantly, the resulting bicycle will then be added to the Dickinson Green Bike Fleet!
 Dickinson Green Bikes are available for FREE (refundable deposit required) semester long loan from The Handlebar to any Dickinson student, faculty, or staff.
 You will see these bikes with bright green front forks, floating around campus.
-Your Swap Shop items can only improve this program.
+Your donations can only improve this program.

 Check out CSE’s “Biking@Dickinson” publication in The Handlebar.
 You’ll find information on various routes, rules, and resources to help you craft your biking experience.
 Take one for yourself and your friends, or check it out online.